You’ve now been home for six months.

 You can’t do the power outage and the pandemic, you just can’t, sorry, so you say fuck it to the pandemic and eat inside a Longhorn Steakhouse.
-You cry over the bread basket as the waitress does a double-take and your husband sighs and says, “I was just hoping we could have a nice time.”
+You end up crying into the bread basket, over everything and nothing, while the waitress does a double-take.
+Your husband sighs and says, “I was just hoping we could have a nice time.”

 You’re tired of crying so much.
 It’s drying out your contact lenses.
 You call your doctor and get prescribed a pill to make you happier, but all it does is make it impossible to sleep.

-On day five, when you’re so sleep deprived you can’t sit up straight, it occurs to you that you can just stop taking this pill.
-The very thought makes you happier than you’ve been in months, and the irony of this is not lost on you.
+On day five, when you’re so sleep deprived you can no longer sit up straight, it occurs to you that you can just stop taking this pill; the very thought of it makes you happier than you’ve been in months.

-When you finally sleep again, you dream you’re in elementary school and high school and college and adulthood all at once.
-You’re surrounded by everyone you’ve ever known, and everybody is celebrating and standing close together.
+When you sleep again, you dream that you’re surrounded by everyone you’ve ever known.
 The pandemic is over, and also, it never even existed for anyone but you.
-Everyone else was here all along, waiting for you to return.
+Everybody else was here all along, waiting for you to return.

-You open the notebook you bought when you thought you were going to handwrite a novel while watching the squirrels.
-You realize you did actually write in it.
-Somehow, between updates about the Glee star, you managed to fill most pages with a new story.
+You open the notebook you bought back when you thought you were going to write a novel by hand while watching the squirrels.
+You realize that somehow, between updates on the Glee star, you did manage to fill it with a story.

-Some of it is funny.
+Some of it’s funny.
 Some of it’s useless.
-Some of it was clearly written by a depressed person.
-But it’s enough of a lifeline that it carries you back to your padded desk chair and computer screen, and you start to type.
+Some of it highlights just how depressed you really were.
+But it’s enough of a lifeline that it carries you back to your desk, and you start to type.

-And now you’re writing again.
-Two hours a night, if you can, because it’s the only thing keeping you grounded in this new life.
-You do it even though you’ve come to hate your chair and computer.
-Even though you’re afraid of what the world will look like when you look up again.
-Even though a few years from now, you know you will have to take whatever it is you have written and push it off a very tall ledge.
+You’re writing again now.
+Two hours a night, if you can.
+Even though you hate your computer.
+Even though the world around you is falling apart.
+Even though you know that a few years from now, you will have to take whatever it is you have written and push it off a very tall ledge.

 You do it anyway, because you have to.